FrontendMasters/learning-roadmap/README.md

 It is specifically written with the intention of being a professional resource for potential and currently practicing front-end developers to equip themselves with learning materials and development tools.
 Secondarily, it can be used by managers, CTOs, instructors, and head hunters to gain insights into the practice of front-end development.

 The content of the handbook favors web technologies (HTML, CSS, DOM, and JavaScript) and those solutions that are directly built on top of these open technologies.
-The resources and tools referenced and discussed in the book are either best in class or the current offering to a problem.
+The resources and tools referenced and discussed in the guide are either best in class or the most current offering to a problem.

 The roadmap should not be considered a comprehensive outline of all resources available to a front-end developer.
 The value of the roadmap is tied up in a terse, focused, and timely curation of just enough categorical information so as not to overwhelm anyone on any one particular subject matter.